etereo-io/edge-next/README.md

 <a href="https://etereo.io" title="Etéreo" target="_blank"><img src="./public/static/sponsors/etereo.png" width="80px" /></a>

-*Your name or company here?* Contact us at INSERT_MAIL
+*Your name or company here?* Contact us at hi@nucleo.is

 ## What is Edge?